bmoreonrails/rails_tutorial/_chapters/chapter_01.md

   1. Go back to Terminal, and you can see the application responding to requests.

-  1. Now that you're back in Terminal, run `$Ctrl-C` to stop the application.
+  1. Now that you're back in Terminal, run `Ctrl-C` to stop the application.
 {% endlist %}

 {% highlight shell %}